amnoah/BetterScoreboard/ReadMe.md

 - PlaceholderAPI support.
 - Ability to have multiple scoreboards.
 - Ability to activate certain scoreboards via certain triggers.
+- Per-world scoreboards.
+- Permission-based scoreboards.
+- Combinations of per-world and permission-based scoreboards.
 - Scoreboard weight, so only the highest will activate.
 - Per-line update speed.
 - Option to randomly select lines.